PWA vs Native App: Which is Better Option In 2023?

-However, after using the native app for some time, the user uninstalls an app due to some common reasons like more notifications, advertisement, large size, etc.
+However, after using the native app for some time, the user uninstalls an app due to some common reasons like more notifications, advertisements, large size, etc.

-Even though progressive web apps have gained massive popularity among businesses worldwide, they still cannot access all the device features like the native app.
+Talking about progressive web apps, they have gained massive popularity among businesses worldwide.
+However, they still cannot access all the device features like the native apps.

 Security is the most important thing to protect users’ data in the tech-driven world.

-While talking about security, native apps are more secure as compared to the PWA.
+While talking about security, native apps are more secure than the PWA.
 How?

 Firstly, a native app is developed considering the built-in security measures of an application.
 Secondly, you can integrate various functionalities to increase security in a native app.

 It can be a multi-factor authentication method where a user needs to enter two or more verification factors to access the application.

 Besides this, certificate pinning can also be integrated into native apps to prevent man-in-the-middle (MiTM) attacks, confirm users from accessing trusted certificates, and secure HTTPS network traffic.

 For publishing a native app, you need to comply with some security practices of a particular app store.

 On the other side, PWA operates under the HTTPS protocol; hence, PWA blocks information revealing or altering.